Table of Contents

 Here’s an easy-to-follow explainer video that will help you understand how to set up your camera and get the best astrophoto possible if you’re new to this:

-For astrophotography, it’s important to use the right lens.
+It’s important to choose a good astrophotography lens.
 Wide-field astrophotography lenses good for astrophotography include the Rokinon 12mm f/2.0 and the Sony 10-18mm f/4.
 Some good lenses for deep-sky astrophotography are the Rokinon (or Samyang) 135mm or other lenses in the 200–400mm range for more zoomed-in shots.

 If you use a telescope, the focal length should be between 500mm and 800mm.
 However, for very small objects like galaxies, higher focal lengths are better because you can see more details.